NotXander4211/OL/readme.md

 used ruleSet vars: ss, ivs, evs, db, lg, lgfl, lgloc, wlgfl

+MODULES:
+need to have run function and getReturnValue function. see fileiomain.py

+to set a var to a functions return use the func type

 so java side only works with integers. print statements can be strings.
 Will be adding more support for the python side, java is not looking to get many more updates :)